agneym/instaton/README.md

   Used only during production.

 * ### [Workbox](https://developers.google.com/web/tools/workbox)
-  Generates an optimised service worker with support for precaching, background-sync and offline loading.
+  Generates an optimised service worker with support for precaching and offline loading.

 ## Other enhancements
 1. Code split into `vendor.js` and hashed javascript filenames.